BoothGroup/Vayesta/docs/source/quickstart/dmet.rst

 Custom Hamiltonians
 ^^^^^^^^^^^^^^^^^^^^

 Costumized Hamiltonians can be also studied using the **DMET** methodology as implemented in Vayesta_.
-Initially, the required Vayesta_ modules are imported (and _numpy as an auxiliary library) as displayed in the following snippet:
+Initially, the required Vayesta_ modules are imported (and NumPy_ as an auxiliary library) as displayed in the following snippet:

 .. literalinclude:: dmet1dhubbard.py
    :lines: 1-4